-- 1. Direct energy consumption refers to energy sources that we own or control and generate Scope 1 emissions, as defined by the WRI/WBCSD Greenhouse Gas Reporting Protocol. - 2.
-2020 baseline data, and data for the period ended 31 March 2021, have been restated in line with the WRI/WBCSD Greenhouse Gas Reporting Protocol and our own environmental reporting methodologies.
+- 1. Direct energy consumption refers to energy sources that we own or control and generate Scope 1 emissions, as defined by the WRI/WBCSD Greenhouse Gas Reporting Protocol.
+It includes Solar electricity of 10 TJ generated in-house - 2.
+2020 baseline data, and data for the period ended 31 March 2021, have been restated in line with the WRI/WBCSD Greenhouse Gas Reporting Protocol and our own environmental reporting methodologies. - 3.
+Similar information has been provided in the BRSR Principle Essential Indicator 1 and Leadership Indicator 1 on pages 134 and 138 of the Annual Report for FY 2022-23.